 You can use a multilink trunk to aggregate bandwidth between two switches.
+The Virtual Services Platform 9000 uses one of two algorithms to determine which active port in the multilink trunk to use for each packet.
+The MLT algorithms provide load sharing, not load balancing.
 The MLT algorithms ensure that each packet in a flow does not arrive out of sequence, and that a flow always traverses the same link path.